 Your parents must provide consent for you to travel to Australia.
 Please provide Form 1229 – Consent to grant an Australian visa to a child under the age of 18 years completed by both of your parents.
 Parents’ identification documents (for example, passport copy) should be accompanied with the Form 1229 so that the visa processing officer can verify the form was signed by the right person.
 If one of parents have lost his/her custodial/parental rights by divorce or other circumstances and therefore the consent from the parent is not required, please provide evidentiary documents to support that claim.

 If you are travelling with or stay in Australia with someone other than a parent, Form 1257 – Undertaking Declaration must be completed by the guardian and provided.
 The guardian’s identification documents (for example, passport copy) should be accompanied with the Form 1257.

 Please do not contact the Australian Embassy in Seoul to make an appointment to submit your biometrics.
-The letter does not ask you to call the embassy, and the embassy does not have biometric collection facilities.

 There is no minimum passport validity required to apply for an Australian visa or to enter Australia.

 You must have a valid passport and valid visa when you board your flight and when you enter Australia.